TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

                 * residual chlorine instrumentation
                 * dissolved oxygen instrumentation
                 * pH instrumentation
-            * instrumentation, multi-variable
-            * functional part of instrumentation
+            * multi-variable instrumentation
-                * industrial network interface
-                    * HART
-                    * Ethernet
-                * analog interface
-                    * dry contact interface
+                * #TH: {component enum: hasAnalyzer, hasSensorElement, has...}
-                    * analog transmitter interface
+                * #TH: {interface enum: HART, Ethernet, dry contact interface, analog transmitter interface}
+        * Information Processing and Analysis
             * analyzer [^6]
                 * vibration analyzer
                 * pH analyzer
                 * turbidity analyzer
                 * conductivity analyzer
                 * dissolved chemical analyzer
+                    * #TH: EMILY: Are these valid?
+What else need to be here?
                     * dissolved oxygen analyzer
                     * nitrate / nitrite analyzer
                     * phosphate analyzer
                     * chlorine analyzer
                     * heavy mental analyzer
-                    * EMILY: Are these valid?
-What else need to be here?
-                * sensor
-                    * level instrumentation {...}
-                    * temperature sensor {...}
-                    * position sensor
-                    * flame or combustion sensor
-                    * pressure sensor {...}
-                    * gas sensor {...}
-                    * disolved chemical sensor
-                    * vibration sensor
-                    * residual chlorine instrumentation
-                    * dissolved oxygen instrumentation
-                    * pH sensor
-                * industrial network interface
-                    * HART
-                    * Ethernet
-                * analog interface
-                    * dry contact interface
-                    * analog transmitter interface
+            * controller
-            * information recording and storage
-                * recorder #PL:most of these are paper recorder #SB:there are power recorder #TH:EZ,what do you think?
-            * information processing and control
                 * remote terminal unit (RTU) "To PCS is this a glorified terminal block or processing features too"
                 * programmable logic controller (PLC)
-                * controller
-                * computer {Operator Interface Terminal}
+            * computer
-            * general networking device
-                * COMMENTS:
-                    * "Pete: we may want to make this in the separate cat."
-                * network switch
-                * network router
-                * wireless access point
-                * server
                 * application server appliance
                 * network storage appliance
-            * display, indication, or alarm
+        * Information Recording or Storage
+            * recorder #PL:most of these are paper recorder #SB:there are power recorder #TH:EZ,what do you think?
+        * Information Output
             * gauge
             * display
             * alarm
             * PA system speaker "should conssider this to be a part of building system"
             * Annunciator
             * intercom unit
-            * control panel
-                * {contains: BMS controller, process control PLC, lighting controller, ...}
-        * CAT: Enclosure Function
+        * Enclosure
             * process control panel
                 * instrument air or pneumatic control panel
             * equipment local control panel
             * material distribution panel
             * electrical distribution or motor control panel
             * network panel (access closet)
-        * CAT: Lifting or Transport Function
+        * Material Lifting or Transport
             * conveyor [^6]
                 * screw conveyor (Note:define a new class, instead of using just attribute, when you are likely to collect different set of data)
             * mobile lift [^6]